-PIP Business Financial Goals and PIP Individual Performance Goals for Named Executive Officers (other than CEO)
+Business Financial Goals and Individual Goals for Named Executive Officers (other than the CEO)

-The weight (expressed as a percentage of the PIP target payout) for each component of the 2020 PIP awards for the Named Executive Officers (other than Mr. Bergman) was as follows:
+The weight (expressed as a percentage of the PIP target payout) for each component of the 2021 PIP awards for the Named Executive Officers (other than Mr. Bergman) was as follows:

-PIP 2020 Company Financial/EPS Goal PIP Business Financial Goals PIP Individual Performance Goals
+2021 Company Financial/EPS Goal Business Financial Goals Individual Performance Goals

-James P. Breslawski Financial/EI 5 Goai T mancial Goals I crior manee Goals
+James P. Breslawski

-Vice Chairman, President 30% 55% 15%
+Vice Chairman, President 30% 40% 30%

 Steven Paladino

 Executive Vice President and Chief Financial Officer

-(Principal Financial Officer) 60% 20% 20%
+(Principal Financial Officer) 40% 20% 40%

 Gerald A. Benjamin

-Executive Vice President and Chief Administrative

-Officer 40% 40% 20%
+Executive Vice President and Chief Administrative Officer 40% 20% 40%

 Mark E. Mlotek

-Executive Vice President and Chief Strategic Officer 40% 35% 25%
+Executive Vice President and Chief Strategic Officer 40% 20% 40%

-PIP Business Financial Goals and PIP Individual Performance Goals varied for each Named Executive Officer as the goals reflected each executive's specific role and function.
+Business Financial Goals and Individual Performance Goals vary for each Named Executive Officer as the goals reflect each executive's specific role and function.
 Financial measures included in such goals are calculated based on generally accepted accounting principles and adjusted in a manner similar to adjustments made to the Company's EPS (as described below).

-PIP Business Financial Goals and PIP Individual Performance Goals were designed to motivate executive officers to achieve challenging, but attainable goals for talented executives.
-The Compensation Committee sets the goals for PIP awards such that incentive compensation is paid at less-than-median of the market awards when PIP Business Financial Goals or Individual Performance Goals are not fully achieved and greater-than-median awards when goals are exceeded.
-The maximum payout percentage under the PIP for the Named Executive Officers is 150% for the PIP Company Financial/EPS Goal, ranges from 125% to 200% for the PIP Business Financial Goal (depending on the specific category of Business Financial Goal applicable to such Named Executive Officer) and is 115% for the PIP Individual Performance Goals.
+Business Financial Goals and Individual Performance Goals are designed to motivate executive officers to achieve challenging, but attainable goals for talented executives.
+The Compensation Committee sets the goals for PIP awards such that incentive compensation is paid at less-than-median of the market awards when Business Financial Goals or Individual Performance Goals are not fully achieved and greater-than-median awards when goals are exceeded.
+The maximum payout percentage under the PIP for the Named Executive Officers is 150% for the Company Financial/EPS Goal, ranges from 130% to 200% for the Business Financial Goal (depending on the specific category of Business Financial Goal applicable to such Named Executive Officer) and is 115% for the Individual Performance Goals.
+Similar to the 2020 Recovery Performance Plan, the 2021 PIP incorporated a diversity and inclusion metric into the Individual Performance Goals for all participants (including Named Executive Officers whose diversity and inclusion goal was weighted between 13% to 20% of their target bonus tied to their Individual Performance Goals, which equals 5% to 8% of their total PIP target bonus).
+Fiscal 2021 diversity and inclusion goals may be satisfied by completing education opportunities/trainings, active membership in one or more of the Company's employee resource groups, increasing diverse representation in candidate interview processes, promoting the increase of diverse representation in talent planning, and/or mentoring/sponsoring diverse team members.